msolli/proletarian/README.md

 ### Shutdown and interrupts

 The _queue worker_, once started, will run until its `stop!` function is called.
 You should call this when you want to bring down your system.
-By default, Proletarian will install a JVM shutdown hook using `java.lang.Runtime.addShutdownHook` that will call the `stop!` function.
-You can disable this shutdown hook by setting the `install-jvm-shutdown-hook?` to false.
+If you set the `install-jvm-shutdown-hook?` option to true, Proletarian will install a JVM shutdown hook using `java.lang.Runtime.addShutdownHook` that will call the `stop!` function.

 When the shutdown sequence starts, threads in the queue worker thread pool will receive an interrupt.
 How these interrupts are handled depends on where in the